Taijiquan & Qigong

 A Note from Sean

-I currently offer private taiji and qigong instruction by appointment in Medford and the surrounding area.
+I currently offer private taiji and qigong instruction by appointment.
 Private instruction is ideal for those who wish to have a personally tailored experience learning these arts.
 This is especially useful for those who have injuries or ailments they seek to address, at least in part, through developing skill in health-building exercises.
 It is also a good choice for those who desire to lay a strong foundation at the outset or to address particular aspects of practice that have been difficult or confusing in the past.

 My approach is slow and methodical, balancing detailed instruction in forms with exploration of fundamental concepts and their application in every day life.
 I believe that mental flexibility, a dedication to practice, and a willingness to play are keys to the development of any student.
 It is this combination that allows the practitioner to delve more deeply into these arts each day.

 I learned the specific forms taught in this class from Bill Herbrechtsmeier, Ph.D., a professor of Religious Studies at Humboldt State University.
 Bill's Wu taijiquan teacher was Sophia Delza, who was a student of the late Grandmaster Ma Yueh Liang.
 Wu Jianquan, son of Wu taijiquan founder Wu Quanyou, was Master Ma's teacher.
 Wu Quanyou was a student of Yang Luchan, the famous founder of Yang taijiquan, and Yang Luchan was taught by Chen Changxing of Chen village.
 Bill learned the qigong forms taught in this class from a Vietnamese teacher named Hoang Ta.
 The origin before that point is unknown.